Kxtss/healthcare-prediction-stroke/README.md

 To test the deployed model as a web service:

-1.  **Run the Startup Script:** From R, RStudio or VSCode with R, run the startup script (`start_api.R` or similar) containing the code to launch the Plumber service:
+1.  **Run the Startup Script:** From another R, RStudio or VSCode with R session, run the startup script (`start_api.R` or similar) containing the code to launch the Plumber service:
     ```r
     # start_api.R
     library(plumber)